connorjnel/ztm-python-dev/05-advanced-python-fp/python-advanced-fp.md

 Tip.
 Accumulator default to 0 if not defined in accumulator function ex.
 Acc function - `def accumulator(acc, item):return acc + item` - Acc defaults to zero if not defined in function ex. reduce function - `reduced_list = reduce(accumulator, list_3, 0)` - 0 does not need to be defined here either

+## Lambda Expressions

+A lambda function is a small anonymous function.
+A lambda function can take any number of arguments, but can only have one expression.